atticedit/jukebox-jury/doc/user_stories.md

 ##### Acceptance Criteria

-* Prints a report of combinations of genres and intensities, sorted by how many songs with that combination I marked as being good for concentration
+* Prints a report of combinations of genres and intensities, sorted by the number of songs with that combination I marked as being good for concentration
 * Ignores genre/intensity level combinations that have no songs I can concentrate to